 Issue Trees: Step-by-Step Guide with Examples (2026)

-Issue trees are structured diagrams that break a complex problem into smaller, testable parts so you can find the root cause and solve it systematically.
-They are the single most important tool used by consultants at McKinsey, BCG, and Bain on every project.
+Issue trees are structured diagrams that break a complex problem into smaller, testable parts so you can isolate the root cause and solve it systematically.
+This guide covers the 5-step build process, the 4 breakdown methods, 7 example trees for common case types, and the 15-second ROOTS check I teach candidates to run before presenting.

 What Is an Issue Tree?

-An issue tree is a visual diagram that breaks one large problem into a set of smaller sub-problems, organized as branches.
-You start with a single root question at the top or left, then split it into 3 to 5 major categories, and split each category further until you reach specific, testable questions.
+An issue tree is a visual diagram that breaks one large problem into smaller sub-problems, organized as branches.
+You start with a single root question at the top or left, split it into 3 to 5 MECE categories, and keep splitting each category until you reach specific questions you can answer with data.

 You may also hear issue trees called logic trees or hypothesis trees.
 These terms are used interchangeably in most consulting contexts, though there are subtle differences in emphasis.
 The table below clarifies how each term is typically used.